So, You Think You Love Horses?

 Breaking a Horse

 [Equine Training] Breaking is a traditional term for the initial training of a young, totally inexperienced horse.
 In prior times methods were extremely harsh and there was a sense that any spirit of resistance should be totally broken.
 To do otherwise was undesirable and making a spoiled pet of an animal.
 Child rearing practices were not much better in those times either.
 I am happy to say that attitudes have changed and modern horsemen totally avoid any harsh means in training.
 I discovered that if a young animal trusts you, the process is rather bland and the horse reacts more with confusion regarding your intentions rather than any great resistance.
 The first time I climbed into the saddle, my young horse did not buck as I feared he would, having watched too many cowboy movies and he seemed more puzzled by the whole thing.
 Additional terms indicate the stage of training; for example, halter broke indicates a young horse that willingly accepts having a halter placed on its head but has not yet advanced beyond that.
+To escape the harsh connotations of the term breaking, modern training of a green horse is often called starting.

 -